vippsas/vipps-developers/terminology.md

 ## Common terms

-* API keys - Codes that give a merchant access to the API (e.g., `client_id`, `client_secret`, `Vipps-Subscription-Key`).
+* API keys - Codes that provide a merchant with access to the API (e.g., `client_id`, `client_secret`, `Vipps-Subscription-Key`).
   Also called API credentials.
 Think of them as "username and password".
   The API keys are found in on [portal.vipps.no](https://portal.vipps.no/)